-Seahawks taking advantage of Coby Bryant’s versatility to keep him on field
+Seahawks taking advantage of Coby Bryant’s versatility to keep him on the field

 Bryant, the 109th overall pick out in 2022 after winning the Jim Thorpe Award as the best defensive back in college football, was the Seahawks’ primary nickel corner the last 16 games of 2022 after an injury to veteran Justin Coleman.

-He moved to that spot after it became apparent early in camp that he was not likely to wrest a spot away from the two players who had emerged as the starting outside corners — fellow rookie Riq Woolen and Michael Jackson.
+He moved to that spot after it became apparent early in camp that he was not likely to wrest a spot away from the players who had emerged as the starting outside corners — fellow rookie Riq Woolen and Michael Jackson.

 He ended up playing 765 snaps, or 65%, and forced four fumbles in the first six games, tying for third in the NFL.